noplacenoaddress/OpenBSD/README.md

 Ready? type 1
 ```

-This action will change also the public key specified in the `installation/install-vps.conf` used in the system operative installation process.
+This action will change also the public key specified in the `installation/install-vps.conf` used in the system operative installation process, so remember to upgrade the repository.

 Next take the pen drive to the CA server physic station and run the setup_ca script with the correct option `setup_ca upuser`.
 Return it to the workstation and type `1`.

 Another simple maintenance process is add another host to one table of `pf`.
 For example:

 [![OpenBSD MESH IPSec network: PF manteinance](https://asciinema.org/a/426193.png)](https://asciinema.org/a/426193)

+#### New GRE subnet

 Another maintenance that we've got to do is add another [gre(4)](https://man.openbsd.org/gre.4) subnet in case ip addressing is going to finish.
 For example let's add `10.10.9.0/24` to the existing `10.10.10.0/24`: